 - Dizziness.
 As a part of the panic attack, dizziness might start to take place, and the person can even fall out of consciousness.

 - Disorientation, confusion.
 A sufferer of elevator fear will start to feel disorientated as a part of the panic attack and will feel confused about where they find themselves.
 Keeping a level head during a panic attack might be hard, but it’s possible with some practice.

 Whilst in no way life threatening a fear of elevators does interfere with quality of life to certain degrees.
 There are times when taking an elevator is pretty must a necessity.
 We’ve even known people turn down a great job opportunity because it meant taking an elevator frequently during evey working day.
 So don’t let it get in your way … hit it head on and beat your fear of elevators.

 There are several proven methods of treatment with Cognitive Behavioural Therapy probably being the most well known.

-Our recommendation is a self hypnosis program from Uncommon Knowledge called simply “Overcome Fear Of Elevators”
+Our recommendation for the treatment of Elevatophobia is a self hypnosis program from Uncommon Knowledge called simply “Overcome Fear Of Elevators”